otvam/pypeec/docs/content/workflow.rst

 * ``file_voxel`` (JSON or Pickle, output file): file with the definition of the voxel structure
 * ``file_solution`` (JSON or Pickle, output file): file with the solution of the magnetic problem

-The file extensions are used:
+The following file extensions are used:

 * ``yml`` and ``yaml`` for YAML files
 * ``js`` and ``json`` for JSON files
 * ``gz`` and ``gzip`` for GZIP/JSON files